P1: For You & You & You

 Thank you for EVERYTHING you are or were or do or did.

-I'm proud to be your Dad.
+I'm so proud to be your Father.

-Thank You, my three, incredibly beautiful, sons.
+Thank You, my three, incredible, beautiful, sons.
+Thank you...

 To be clear then, there is no theme or structure here, no single intention everything leads to, or explains.
 In fact, it's quite random.
 Whatever I choose to include here will reflect the mood, or state of mind I'm in at the moment.
 That's what kinda motivated me to do this.
 I thought it would be a fun way to preserve some of the basic, ordinary stuff we often wish people had left behind.
 I'm leaving this for you.
 You, all three of you, are the greatest accomplishment of my life.
 I am in awe of each of you, and the young men you've become.
 You filled me with love.
 I'll be forever grateful for being a part of your life, and having you in mine.
 I Love You and I know you loved me.
 I wish there were words to express how much you meant to me or how it felt to be your Father.
 I'll hold you in my heart.
 I'll take you wherever it is I'm going.
 My God, you are amazing.
 My God.
 Now live the rest of your life with joy.
 Live with wonder and with courage.
 Live without apology.
 LIVE...